 If you’re looking for information about touring the battlefield at the Gettysburg National Military Park, you’re in the right place!

-The Gettysburg National Military Park preserves the story of the Battle of Gettysburg, one of the defining events in our nation’s history.
+The Gettysburg National Military Park preserves a large portion of the ground on which the Battle of Gettysburg took place, one of the defining events in our nation’s history.

 The battle, fought July 1-3, 1863, pitted the roughly 70,000-strong Confederate Army of Northern Virginia (commanded by General Robert E. Lee) against the roughly 94,000-strong Union Army of the Potomac (commanded by Major General George G. Meade).